OncoHelper AI: Neural Target Tracking for Cancer in Motion

 Current Status

-The next phase is to implement and train the first working prototypes using retrospective pediatric oncology datasets from partner centers.
-After that, we will move to formal algorithm validation and co-design of clinical interfaces together with pediatric oncologists and nurses.
+The next phase is to implement and train the first working prototypes using synthetic and retrospective pediatric oncology datasets from partner centers.
+This stage will benchmark alternative modeling backbones and confirm robust uncertainty reporting and safe behavior on out-of-scope cases.

 Join the Project